Elizabeth Yu

 Elizabeth Yu (born October 6, 2002) is an American actress.
 She appears as Azula in Avatar: The Last Airbender, a live-action adaptation of the animated series of the same name.

 Early and personal life

-Elizabeth Yu was born on October 6, 2002 to a Korean father and an American mother of German, Irish, and Polish ancestry.
+Elizabeth Yu was born on October 6, 2002, to a Korean father and a mother of German, Irish and Polish ancestry.

 Since 2018, Yu has been in a relationship with Stranger Things star Gaten Matarazzo.

 Career

 In December 2021, Yu was cast as Azula, the princess of the Fire Nation, in Avatar: The Last Airbender.

 Yu's first credit was in the 2022 film Somewhere in Queens.
 Yu also starred as college student Ruby in Year One, a coming-of-age film directed by Lauren Loesberg.

 In January 2023, Yu was cast in May December, a black comedy directed by Todd Haynes.
 In March 2023, she was cast as Young Maggie in an NBC drama pilot created by Jenna Bans and Bill Krebs.
 Her character is a "big murder-mystery book nerd" who ends up getting murdered.